derbengale/Laplacian-Variance-Indicator/README.md

 # How to Run
 Install these libraries with pip:

-'pip install tkinter pyautogui numpy opencv-python matplotlib'
+`pip install tkinter pyautogui numpy opencv-python matplotlib`

 You can run the script with Python 3
-'python LVCalculator.py'
+`python LVCalculator.py`

 # Usage